 This weekend I have been at a tantra workshop in London with over 100 people and I only knew two of them.
 Generally, at workshops I see the same faces, so what was different?
 I realised that the vast landscape of tantra that I had come to appreciate was unknown to most people in the tantra world I usually inhabit.
 I was in a different continent.
 The workshop was at Triyoga in London with Christopher Wallis author of Tantra Illuminated and was mostly the London yoga crowd; youngish women who had some intuition that yoga is about more than tying your body in knots or trimming your thighs; the sense that yoga has its origins in tantra.

-As tantra embraced all aspects of our being and was always connected with transgressive practices, none of this is actually wrong.
+As tantra embraced all aspects of our being and was generally connected with transgressive practices; none of this is actually wrong.
 It is however, only a part of a bigger picture of tantra in the UK.
 I want to try and give a bigger picture of tantra in UK.

 A major factor in distorting the picture of what tantra is comes from the fact that tantra is “packaged” in workshops and sold in the marketplace of events that will make you feel better.
 Sex sells.
 The West is great at propagating things through society by turning them in to a commodity and then promoting it.
 “How to have bigger orgasms” will be an easier workshop to sell than “Facing your own death”!
-Though the latter is more tantric as far as traditions of tantra are concerned.
+Though the latter is more tantric as far as the traditions of tantra are concerned.
 Teachings easily get turned in to a form of therapy, so yoga joins the fitness industry, meditation and mindfulness joins the mental health world; and tantra is a form of sex or relationship therapy.
-As tantra is awakening to your essential nature; it can be an uncomfortable process.
+As tantra is awakening to your essential nature; it often will be an uncomfortable process.
 Literally one of dis-illusionment.
 Waking up to reality.
-The by-product is deep joy but that or even pleasure can never be the aim of tantra.
-Damn!
-The deepest traditions are all non-dual so everything must be embraced.
+The by-product is deep joy but that, or even pleasure, can never be the aim of tantra.
+The deepest traditions of tantra are all non-dual so everything must be embraced.

-People who attend tantra workshops will naturally believe that what happens in a tantra workshop is tantra.
-The reality is that most of the content of a tantra workshop comes from humanistic personal growth methods from the therapy world.
-Even things, like the system of seven chakras in the body with certain characteristics comes mostly from Carl Jung, the psychoanalyst, not traditional Indian sources.
+People who attend tantra workshops naturally believe that what happens in a tantra workshop is tantra.
+The reality is that much of the content of a tantra workshop comes from humanistic personal growth methods from the therapy world.
+Even things, like the system of seven chakras in the body with comes mostly from Carl Jung, the psychoanalyst, not traditional Indian sources.

-The most visible tantra in the West, often called Neo-Tantra in the last 20 years comes from people connected with; or at least inspired by Osho.
+The most visible tantra in the West, often called Neo-Tantra in the last 30 years comes from people connected with; or at least inspired by Osho.
 Much came via the SkyDancing approach developed by Margot Anand.
-To those who sat with him; Osho was inspiring and a great facilitator of a meeting of East and West.
+To those who sat with him; Osho was inspiring, and a great facilitator of a meeting of East and West.
 Many amazing people emerged from the Osho world.
-He however, had little connection to the Indian traditions of tantra; neither by direct lineage, by teaching or by extensive practice.
+He however, had little connection to the Indian traditions of tantra; neither by direct lineage, by teaching, by knowledge of Sanskrit or by extensive practice.
 He was a great orator, showman and reader of books (not writer; he never actually wrote a book).
 Many of his practices owe more to Western Reichian therapy of the 70’s with an emphasis on energy rather than on consciousness or awareness.
+His followers embraced these practices - particularly the sex, even though Osho warned that they were getting it wrong and that tantra is based in meditation.
 Our ideas of tantra as being principally about energy, sexuality, and the feminine come from here with some help from the emerging feminist and goddess-spirituality world.

-Generally, in line with the times it was the more conservative, Vedic traditions which dominated yoga closely connected to notions of purity and health with hatha yoga as a way of purifying the body.
+Generally, in line with the times it was the more conservative, Vedic traditions which dominated yoga; closely connected to notions of purity and health with hatha yoga as a way of purifying the body.
 Yoga naturally was marketed as healthy for mind, body and spirit and was placed in gyms and health centres.
-It brings the notion of the discipline of regular practice – whereas neo-tantra is more comfortable with the idea of do whatever you feel like whenever you want to.
-Yoga, connected with the right hand path is more masculine, more ascetic and renunciate and easily connects to striving; which easily feeds the ego.
-Some yoga teachers are now interested in learning more about its origins within tantra and study Sanskrit or learn more about mantras; an essential component of traditional tantra.
+It brings the notion of the discipline of regular practice – whereas neo-tantra is more comfortable with the idea of "Do whatever you feel like whenever you want to".
+Yoga, connected with the right hand path, is more masculine, more ascetic and renunciate.
+It easily connects to striving; which can feeds the ego.
+Nowadays, some yoga teachers are interested in learning more about yoga's origins within tantra and study Sanskrit or learn more about mantras; an essential component of traditional tantra.
 Within the broad field of yoga much is from twentieth century inventions like Ashtanga and Iyengar yoga and other practises such as Yogi Bhajan’s Kundalini Yoga.

 It was in the modern yoga world; at Triyoga that I was seated in a large group listening to Christopher Wallis giving a taste through the texts of the last two and a half thousand years of experiences that gave rise to yoga and tantra.
 Tantra yoga is a householder tradition not renunciate and monastic but embracing of all aspects of life.
 It is slower and gentler without self-harming or self-negating practices.
 Christopher; along with Christopher Tompkins are the most widely known of modern scholar/practitioners who are engaged in the process of translating and understanding the many ancient texts which have never been studied.
 They connect to the third continent of tantra.
 Tantrik Studies.